Internship, Mentoring & Leadership Programs

 Western Aerospace Scholars: HS Juniors wanting to pursue a career in the Aerospace industry.
 WAS is an online distance learning course (with college credit potential) designed for high school students interested in pursuing science, technology, engineering, and math (STEM) pathways through the exploration of space and space travel.
 WAS students who successfully complete the online curriculum are invited to participate in a multi-day summer experiences that provides them the opportunity to work with STEM professionals, NASA scientists, university students and STEM educators.
 Must be a resident of Washington, Oregon or Montana.
 Past recruitment: September to end of October.

 Invention Bootcamp at Portland State University: 4-week summer camp under the guidance of PSU faculty and students.
 No prior experience is required in order to apply or participate.
 Anyone can become an inventor when given the right tools.
 Invention Bootcamp recognizes that students of color, women, low-income, and first-generation college students are historically underrepresented in STEM undergraduate programs.
 Invention Bootcamp is committed to reversing this trend and strongly encourages high school students from the above historically underserved and underrepresented backgrounds in STEM to apply.
 The applications for the 2021 camp have not opened yet.
-Students who would like to apply should fill out an interest form to receive reminders for next year's application once we open it up to the public (in late fall).
+Past recruitment: December-March

 OMSI: Various opportunities for students during school and over summer including